 - The Healthy Children's Fund cannot be used in place of federal, state, county, city, or school district funding already committed for the purpose of providing outlined services (Whatcom County, 2022).
-To date, Whatcom County has committed \$8.1 million in ARPA funding for early learning and care, approximately \$5 million of which will be devoted to large capital projects to increase early learning slots.
-HCF spending will complement these ARPA capital investments by focusing largely on non-capital strategies in Years 1 and 2.
+To date, Whatcom County has committed \$xx8.1 million in ARPA funding for early learning and care, approximately \$xx5 million of which will be devoted to large capital projects to increase early learning slots.
+(These ARPA amounts are still to be determined (TBD) by Whatcom County Council and will be updated.)
+HCF spending will complement these ARPA capital investments by focusing largely on noncapital strategies in Years 1 and 2.
 This will expand resources to create a sustainable child care landscape and to ensure adequate staff to operate quality programs.
 Capital needs will be reevaluated for years 3 and beyond. - Strategies are not listed in any particular order.
 Implementing these strategies will require the collaboration of many community partners, and we anticipate that strategies will have multiple recipients of funding identified through a competitive process.
 Detailed information can be found in the funding mechanisms section. - All of the data needed to measure the effectiveness of the HCF does not yet exist.
 As data improves, metrics in each strategy area will be further refined.
 In addition to headline and secondary indicators, each strategy will also have program measures that will help evaluate the effectiveness of approaches and opportunities for growth.